What is a task? Which tasks are supported?

-Currently, Blob does not directly support an automatic “Move” task to migrate content (this may be added in future).
-Of course, Blob does support a “Copy” task to automatically migrate content, but without also deleting it from the old account.
+Currently, Knit does not directly support an automatic “Move” task to migrate content (this may be added in future).
+Of course, Knit does support a “Copy” task to automatically migrate content, but without also deleting it from the old account.
 So you can migrate content from an old to a new account using a “Copy” automatic task or by manually migrating files, emails, text messages etc. from an old account to a new one.
 For example, to manually migrate emails from an old account to a new one:

 - Manually select all the files, emails, text messages etc. that you want to migrate away from the old account.
 Now just drag-drop the selected content to the destination folder in the new account.

 Knit will first copy the selected content from the old account to a temporary staging area on your local drive.
 It will then upload it to the new account.
 Knit will automatically delete everthing from the old account that was successfully uploaded to the destination (it will not attempt to delete content that failed to upload to the new account).

 Note that an email migrated this way will retain all its email properties like sender, recipients, attachments, dates etc. You can even select this migrated email and “Reply-All” to carry on the conversation from the new account!

 Can I use Knit to clone my disk?